apache/arrow/docs/source/developers/reviewing.rst

 * APIs ingesting potentially untrusted data, such as on-disk file formats, should try to avoid crashing or produce silent bugs when invalid or corrupt data is fed to them.
-This can require a lot of care that is out of the scope of regular code reviews (such as setting up fuzz testing
-  - XXX link to current fuzz setup), but basic checks can still be suggested at the code review stage.
+This can require a lot of care that is out of the scope of regular code reviews (such as setting up :ref:`fuzz testing <cpp-fuzzing>`), but basic checks can still be suggested at the code review stage.

 * When calling foreign APIs, especially system functions or APIs dealing with input / output, do check for errors and propagate them (if the language